nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 So they lambed me.
 I am taking the fall on this one.
 I mentioned wanting to eat her like a dragon, so for the sake of all kittens I was a dragon not a cat.
 Also, important, she said verbally that she was fond of dragon.
 I said to the room, Nobody eat this lamb.
 And then I ate her.

+So, as cat and kittens we want to be noticing of other ears and what they mean to our e-species.
 ...

 ### Purrr: The most important manipulation they can do is the purrr.
 It can release a vibration that is complex.